yurypro/stepik-auto-tests-course/README.md

 # stepik-auto-tests-course
-Homework for Stepik course on Selenium tests automation
+Homework for Stepik course on Selenium tests automation.
+Course can be found here: https://stepik.org/course/575